 To mitigate KHP impacts to dissolved oxygen, PacifiCorp (2005b) has proposed an oxygen diffuser system for Iron Gate reservoir.
-This mitigation would be inadequate and unable to bring the dissolved oxygen levels to a high enough standard for fisheries and other associated beneficial uses.
-Also, due to high nutrient concentrations, low D.O. and large diurnal swings are a problem for a large portion of the river, not just right below the dam.
+If the information presented in the report is correct, it appears that the diffuser would be effective in increasing dissolved oxygen levels in Iron Gate Dam releases, although the area of the river that would benefit from this increase is very small.
+Due to high nutrient concentrations, low D.O. and large diurnal swings are a problem for a large portion of the river, not just right below the dam.
 PacifiCorp's proposed diffuser system does nothing to remedy the KHP's exacerbation of nutrient problems in the river, a major pathway by which the KHP degrades D.O. conditions in the Klamath River.